Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 <a name="overview-more-documentation-and-examples"></a>
 ### More Documentation and Examples

 The full documentation is available on the npm site [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).

-Additional examples are available in the source code located at [https://github.com/Azure/msportalfx-test/tree/master/test](https://github.com/Azure/msportalfx-test/tree/master/test).
+Additional examples are available in the source code located at [https://aka.ms/portalfx/msportalfx-test/src](https://aka.ms/portalfx/msportalfx-test/src).

-If you do not have access to the Microsoft Azure github organization and you are part of Microsoft, you can join by following the instructions at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).

 <a name="overview-contributing"></a>
 ### Contributing

 Contributions to improve the test framework are encouraged.
-If you develop a feature/fix a bug/etc that you feel would be useful to other users of the test framework then please submit a pull request to the Github repository located at [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).
-In order to access the source code and submit a pull request, you need to be part of the Microsoft Azure Github organization.
-You can check by using the site located at [http://aka.ms/azuregithub](http://aka.ms/azuregithub).
+If you develop a feature/fix a bug/etc that you feel would be useful to other users of the test framework then please submit a pull request to the msportalfx-test repository located at [https://aka.ms/portalfx/msportalfx-test/src](https://aka.ms/portalfx/msportalfx-test/src).

 For detailed instructions, please view the full documentation on the npm site located at  [https://aka.ms/portalfx/msportalfx-test](https://aka.ms/portalfx/msportalfx-test).